Skip to content

 • Specifications:

-• Identification: operational metrics under both in-sample and temporal-holdout regimes; the operational claim relies on the temporal-holdout column.
+• Identification: the frontier (not a single cutoff) under both in-sample and temporal-holdout regimes; the operational reading relies on the temporal-holdout numbers.

 Data requirements and limitations